 2026 Ballot Initiative

-The SF Affordable Housing Guarantee Act
+Yes on Prop I: The San Francisco Affordable Housing Guarantee Act

 • Illustration of a ballot box with a Prop I sign

-What's Prop I?
+What's 2020's Prop I?

 • Illustration of social housing building and residents